A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability

 \subsection{Wheel-Legged Robot Platforms}

 Existing wheel-legged robot platforms can generally be categorized into two design approaches regarding the integration of wheels:

 \textbf{Wheels with Active Suspension.} Bipedal designs such as Ascento~\cite{klemm2019ascento} provide efficient movement on flat terrain, but due to their limited number of actuators and restricted joint range, they can hardly walk and are primarily designed for jumping to overcome obstacles.
-On the other hand, quadrupedal designs like Momaro~\cite{klamt2017anytime} and Centauro~\cite{kashiri2019centauro, klamt2018supervised, kamedula2018kinematics} can simultaneously drive and walk.
+On the other hand, quadrupedal designs like Momaro~\cite{klamt2017anytime} and Centauro~\cite{kashiri2019centauro} can simultaneously drive and walk.
 Nevertheless, Centauro's performance is constrained by harmonic reducers in its actuators and heavy leg structures, which limit its capacity for high-dynamic locomotion.
 While harmonic reducers provide high torque, they suffer from low output speeds and poor resistance to continuous impacts, reducing the robot's agility and overall performance in dynamic environments.
 Although series elastic actuation is employed to enhance structural integrity, it introduces significant nonlinearity in motor control.
 Similarly, Momaro utilizes servo motors as actuators, which also deliver low output speeds.

 \textbf{Wheels as Add-on Features.} The DRC-HUBO+~\cite{lim2017robot} is a bipedal robot that incorporates an additional wheel structure.
 However, it struggles with hybrid locomotion, as reconfiguration is necessary when switching between walking and driving modes.
 A more advanced design is ANYmal~\cite{KeepRolling, ETHANYmalonWheel}, which operates in walking, driving, or hybrid modes.
 Built on the legged version of ANYmal, a state-of-the-art quadrupedal robot platform, this design offers improved versatility.
-Nonetheless, the wheel structure primarily benefits forward straight motion, thereby fully utilizing the advantages of wheeled locomotion.
-In complex environments, however, other essential movements such as turning and lateral movement, which require frequent foot lifting, result in reduced energy efficiency.
+The wheel structure excels at straight-ahead travel by exploiting pure rolling, which is energy-efficient.
+However, in complex environments, essential movements like turning and lateral movement that require frequent foot lifting could result in reduced energy efficiency.